fiomfd/Julia-Colab/README.md

 for a hands-on workshop entitled "Julia and Python on Google Colab".

-Julia &amp; Jupyter Notebook and Python &amp; Jupyter Notebook can be used via [![Google Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/fiomfd/hands-on/).
+Julia &amp; Jupyter Notebook and Python &amp; Jupyter Notebook can be used on
+[![Google Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/fiomfd/hands-on/).